 Nevertheless, the positional conception of middle power has been subject to criticism.
 The definition reveals a lack of consensus of what power attributes result in middle power status, what Cooper characterizes as the “elasticity” and “subjectivity” in middle power classifications.
 Scholars have often used quantifiable national attributes—such as geography, population size, military capabilities, economic resources, and diplomatic capacity—as long-term preconditions to achieving the middle power position in international hierarchies.
 Whereas some scholars identified Australia, Canada, and Norway as middle powers, other scholars used different sets of measurements to include other countries, such as South Africa, Germany, and Japan.
 More recently, second generation scholars have employed other positional measurements to identify emerging middle powers, such Argentina, Brazil, India, Indonesia, Malaysia, Mexico, Singapore, Poland, South Korea, and Turkey.
-In short, this positional approach provided some necessary conditions for identifying middle powers.
-Yet, the designation of middle powers by material capabilities alone limits the understanding of middle power behavior regarding their influence in their regions.
+Thus, this positional approach provided some necessary conditions for identifying middle powers.
+Yet, the designation of middle powers by material capabilities alone limits the understanding of middle power behavior and influence.
 This is the case of the Middle East, for example, where Israel possesses the military capabilities of a regional hegemon but has limited political leverage to play such a role.

 The Behavioral Approach